dctdevelop/syrus4-apps/Telegram_Bot/README.md

 If you develop over this repo you'll want to make sure to run the `npm install` command before compressing and installing it later on.

-From the [Syrus 4 Application Manager](http://syrusrouter/#/apps-manager) install the Zipped file from this directory.
+From the [Syrus 4 Application Manager](http://syrusrouter/#/apps-manager) install the Zipped file `Telegram_Bot.zip` from this directory.

 ![Add Zip](https://raw.githubusercontent.com/dctdevelop/syrus4-apps/master/Telegram_Bot/img/app_add_instance.png)